 Doctoral study consists of the mastery of a field of knowledge and the successful pursuit of research.
 Requirements for the doctoral degree include a minimum of 60 credit hours beyond master’s degree or 90 credit hours beyond bachelor’s degree and doctoral research.

 Each education doctoral student must complete a minimum of 48 credit hours of coursework.
-Coursework is completed through on-campus summer sessions and online learning.
+All coursework for Educational Leadership and Curriculum and Instruction may be completed online.
+Coursework may also be completed through on-campus summer sessions and online learning.
 Up to 12 credit hours may be earned during the 7-week summer term.
-All coursework for Educational Leadership and Curriculum and Instruction—English, History, and Secondary (General) specializations may be completed online.
 See upcoming summer courses.

 Students must be registered for Continuing Dissertation Services to be completed at the student’s home residence when they are doing their independent